-Start talking to your teen about changes to expect during puberty; your expectations for their dating and sexual behavior, abstinence and contraception; avoiding teen pregnancy, STDs, and HIV/AIDS; and having healthy relationships.
+Start talking to your teen about changes to expect during puberty; your expectations for their dating, abstinence and contraception; avoiding teen pregnancy, STDs, and HIV/AIDS; and having healthy relationships.
 Talk early and often, and be ready to listen to your teen and answer questions that might come up.
 For general tips on how to get the conversation started and ideas of what to talk about, visit OAH’s Talking with Teens pages on these topics.
 Research shows that teens who talk with parents about these topics begin to have sex at later ages, use condoms and birth control more often if they do have sex, have better communication with romantic partners, have sex less often than other adolescents,and have a lower risk of teen pregnancy.

 Children often begin asking questions about where babies come from at a young age.
 These are great opportunities to lay the foundations for later talks about your expectations and values about sexual behavior and relationships.
 Take advantage of opportunities to have these important conversations.
 And if you think you waited too long, you didn’t.
 It’s never too late to begin this dialogue.

 Be clear and specific about family values and rules about when it’s okay to start dating and your expectations around dating and sexual behavior.
 If you have strong beliefs and values around sex and marriage, communicate those plainly.
 For example, if you believe people should not have sex until they are married, say that.
 If you think teens in high school are too young to be involved in a serious relationship, say that, and why.
 Or, if you think the time to have a baby is after college, say that.
 Same goes for using condoms or other birth control methods.
 Whatever your beliefs, you need to say them out loud to your son or daughter.
 And explain why you believe what you do.